{""}

 Yes.
 International investors can invest on platforms regulated by DFSA/ VARA subject to a digital KYC process.
 To get started most platforms will not require a UAE residency visa or a local bank account.

-Under VARA or DFSA licensed tokenized real estate platforms, there is a legal framework in place.
-DLD blockchain title deeds are legally equivalent to traditional paper deeds.
+Under VARA or DFSA-licensed tokenized real estate platforms, a legal framework is in place.
+DLD blockchain in real estate title deeds is legally equivalent to traditional paper deeds.

 Rental income is distributed to token holders in proportion to their stake.
 Most platforms handle this automatically through smart contracts, crediting investor accounts on a monthly basis after deducting management fees.